raristu/thePower_Excel_Project/README.md

-# 📊 Análisis de salarios en trabajos de Data Science.
+# 📊 Análisis de ventas de un Coffe Shop ficticio en Manhattan.

 In this project